alipzsh/knowledge-base/blind SQLi.md

+# blind SQLi

-can't extract info because the application doesn't return SQL data or descriptive errors.
+can't extract info directly because the application's http responses don't return the result of SQL quires or database errors.

 yet they could be exploited to get unauthorized data.